ClothOff

-ClothOff is a controversial web and smartphone-based app that invites people to 'undress anyone using AI' for approximately GBP 8.50 (USD 11.30) for 25 credits.
+ClothOff is a controversial web and smartphone-based app that enables people to "undress" women.

-Using advanced deep learning algorithms to analyse images and generate nude representations based on clothed photos, the app creates the illusion of nudity.
+The app creates an illusion of nudity by using deep learning algorithms to analyse images and generate nude representations based on clothed photographs.

 Deepfake pornography